MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

     motion-blur in live and the result in the console will only be for time sample 0.0.

-Of course this add an additional small loop to process values which increase code complexity and could also damage performances if not optimized code is being used.
+Of course, this adds an additional small loop to process values which increase code complexity and could also damage performances if not optimized code is being used.